List of Greyhawk characters: Eclavdra

-Eclavdra is a powerful, exceptionally beautiful drow priestess of Lolth, Eclavdra is known for her cruelty and complex scheming, and her total lack of compassion.
+Eclavdra is a powerful drow priestess of Lolth, who is known for her cruelty and complex scheming, and her total lack of compassion.
 She eliminates rivals before they can become threats.
 In Gary Gygax's Gord the Rogue novels, Eclavdra is depicted as incredibly beautiful, with jet black skin, violet eyes, perfect breasts, and silvery or snow-white hair.
-However, she is as evil as she is beautiful.

 Eclavdra is the leader of House Eilservs and the most powerful priestess of Lolth.
 Her former consorts include Derakhshan and the demon lord Graz'zt.
 She also has a son, Athux.
 With Stalmin Klim she helped create the Slave Lords.
 The Slave Lord Edralve is her former protégé.
 A native of the city of Erelhei-Cinlu and member of House Eilservs, Eclavdra has served other powerful entities in the past, notably the Elder Elemental Eye and Graz'zt.
 For at time, she could be found at Iuz's court, acting as an ambassador.
 After Eclavdra's alliance with the Elder Elemental Eye jeopardized Lolth's attempt to bring the world of Oerth into the Demonweb Pits, she fell out of favor with her goddess.
 Her consort Derakhshan, seeing which way the wind was blowing, gave away details on her stronghold's defenses to her enemies among the other drow houses, though Eclavdra escaped.
 She regained Lolth's favor by seducing and eventually betraying Graz'zt.
 Athux, a powerful half demon drow, was the child born of that union.
 Eclavdra now serves as Lolth's chief diplomat, as well as the supreme mortal ruler of her organization and religion.
 Lolth admires ambition above loyalty, and thus Eclavdra is one of the most favored denizens of the Abyss.

 Eclavdra is a major villain in Gygax's Gord the Rogue novels.
 She also has a clone in the series, Leda, who becomes Gord's lover.
 In the novel Against the Giants, Eclavdra was killed.
 In the novels, it is revealed that Nemis the mage was once her servant, but is no longer.

 Created by Gary Gygax, Eclavdra first appeared in Hall of the Fire Giant King (1978).
 Eclavdra was initially depicted as the high priestess of the Elder Elemental God.
 In Gygax's Gord the Rogue novels, she is shown to be in the service of the demon lord Graz'zt.
 In later Dungeons & Dragons sourcebooks, Eclavdra is shown as having "returned" to the worship of Lolth.
 In Iuz the Evil, she is the ambassador to Iuz for both Graz'zt and Lolth simultaneously.
 Fiendish Codex I: Hordes of the Abyss has her betraying Graz'zt in return for Lolth's accolades.
 Eclavdra is given a statistics block in Lolth's entry in the 4th edition Monster Manual 3, as an exarch of Lolth.